menu

 Demographics

-In terms of college education, the citizens of Clay City - Xenia rank slightly lower than the national average.
-16.35% of adults 25 and older in Clay City - Xenia have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Clay City - Xenia are slightly less educated than the national average of 21.84% for the average city or town: 16.35% of adults in Clay City - Xenia have a bachelor's degree or advanced degree

 The per capita income in Clay City - Xenia in 2022 was $43,136, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $172,544 for a family of four.
 However, Clay City - Xenia contains both very wealthy and poor people as well.